flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 * Stay aware: Avoid dangerous situations when possible.
 * Keep calm: Stress and panic increase risk of injury.
 * Observe captors: Note routines, weaknesses, exits, or potential help.
-* Small compliance: Avoid provoking captors; pick safe moments to act.
+* Small compliance: **Avoid provoking captors**; cooperate, pick safe moments to act.
+Even staring can make captors feel uneasy about you.
 * Signal discreetly: If possible, leave traces, marks, or notes to indicate location or condition.

 ---